gdarko/digital-license-manager/readme.txt

 * Migration tool for migrating from other plugins
 * WooCommerce <a href="https://woocommerce.com/document/high-performance-order-storage/">High-Performance Order Storage</a> Support
 * PDF certificates of the licenses in WooCommerce -> My Account -> License page
+* Support for "WooCommerce PDF Invoices and Packing Slips" by WP Overnight.
+License key will be displayed in the invoice.
+* Gutenberg Block "DLM: Licenses Table".
+Lists the licenses owned by the current user
+* Gutenberg Block "DLM: Licenses Check".
+Provides a form where user can check validity of a license key
+* Shortcode "[dlm_licenses_table]".
+Lists the licenses owned by the current user
+* Shortcode "[dlm_licenses_check]"  Displays a form where user can check validity of a license key

 The plugin works fine even without WooCommerce.
 If you want to use the plugin as standalone license manager or if you have another solution for selling the keys, you can use the REST API to create licenses.